USRSE/usrse.github.io/pages/grants/grants-and-awards.md

 ### Overview

 Part of the [Alfred P. Sloan Foundation grant](https://us-rse.org/2023-04-27-sloan-grant-initiatives/) for US-RSE has been earmarked for the Community and Travel Grants program.
-The goals of this program is to:
+The goals of this program are to:

 - Grow and diversify the US-RSE community and larger RSE community
 - Connect people within the US-RSE community